darellanodev/daily-boost-calendar/README.md

 ## Next tasks

+- [ ] show the day when the mouse is over a day item
+- [ ] the last day must be the actual day
+- [ ] add a first row for the days
+- [x] do a basic html structure with a heading, navbar, footer
+- [x] make some days boxes
 - [x] make some basic tests with jest and playwright to check the proper functioning of these tools
 - [x] install prettier, eslint, jest, playwright
 - [x] install jest for unit testing and playwright for e2e testing